-Discipline Co-course director: Paul Fitzpatrick, Ph.D.
+Discipline Co-course director: Alexander Mazin, Ph.D.

-Students registered in IBMS 6090-6MBB should attend an average of 1 faculty seminar per week, or a total of not less than 16 seminars per semester.
-These 16 seminars must include all seminars sponsored by the Department of Biochemistry and Structural Biology, but the student is free to select from seminars sponsored by other departments in order to achieve this level of attendance if an insufficient number are offered by the Department of Biochemistry and Structural Biology, or if an unavoidable absence causes the student to miss a Department of Biochemistry and Structural Biology -sponsored seminar.
+Students registered in IBMS 6090-6BMM should attend an average of 1 faculty seminar per week, or a total of not less than 16 seminars per semester.
+These 16 seminars must include all seminars sponsored by the Department of Biochemistry and Structural Biology, but the student is free to select from seminars sponsored by other departments in order to achieve this level of attendance if an insufficient number are offered by the Department of

+Biochemistry and Structural Biology, or if an unavoidable absence causes the student to miss a Department of Biochemistry and Structural Biology sponsored seminar.
 Students may be excused from one seminar per semester for a valid reason (e.g. illness, death in family, attendance of scientific meetings).
-The course co-director should be notified by email of any anticipated absence no later than the day before the seminar and for unanticipated absences within one day of the seminar.
-To assist in developing each student's own presentation skills, the student will post (vie email to Fitzpatrickp@uthscsa.edu) a brief comment (2-4 sentences), summarizing the strengths and weaknesses, both in presentation style and content, of each seminar they attend.
-Students can, of course, attend and comment on more than 16 seminars per semester if they wish.
+The Course Director should be notified by email of any anticipated absence no later than the day before the seminar and for unanticipated absences within one day of the seminar.